Civil funeral celebrant: Early history

 An acknowledged pioneer of civil celebrancy, Dally Messenger III, claimed to have officiated at the first funeral celebrant ceremony.
 This was in the sense that the client sought a service from Messenger, as a government appointed civil celebrant and as a professional ceremony provider.
 There had occasionally been secular funeral ceremonies before this date, but they were extremely rare and informal, e.g. some words spoken at the graveside by members of the Communist party.
 In general, funerals were considered to be the province of clergy - even for unbelievers.
 For example, many funerals for non-believers were simply the playing of music.

 Dally Messenger III records that this first celebrant funeral was for Helen Francis (née Grieves) on 2 July 1975 at the Le Pine Funeral Parlour in Ferntree Gully, a suburb of Melbourne in the state of Victoria.
 Helen Francis was a young woman who had engaged Messenger as a celebrant for her wedding to Roy Francis some four weeks previously.
 Roy Francis convinced Messenger that just as his wife was entitled to a civil celebrant marriage, she was similarly entitled to a civil celebrant funeral.
 Some 200 people attended and many urged Messenger to continue the work as "much more important than weddings".
 Messenger credits Dennis Perry, then brother in law of Helen Francis, as being a decisive influence.

-Inaugural association of funeral celebrants
+Inaugural Australian association of funeral celebrants

 Support from the funeral industry and clergy

 From this time on some marriage celebrants began to quietly and carefully officiate at funerals when they were asked to do so.
-On 3 May 1977, a group of some authorised marriage celebrants and some others formed an association - the Funeral Celebrants Association of Australia.
-Dally Messenger III was elected the inaugural president.
-Funeral directors and clergy attended as supportive members.
-For them it solved the problem of appropriate ceremony providers for the increasing number of families for whom a religious ceremony was no longer an authentic option.
-For many years this had been an uncomfortable problem for which there had been no good solution.
+In 2007, a group of authorised marriage celebrants in Australia formed a not-for-profit association - Funeral Celebrants Association Australia.
+It remains the only association in Australia dedicated to funeral celebrancy as at 2024.